OperationSpark/portfolio/README.md

 ### Padding

-Now we're going to start playing with padding. **Padding** is the amount space around content that is inside of an element.
+**Padding** is the amount space around content that is inside of an element.
 You can set padding on all four sides of an element.

 Here's an example of padding around a div: